This is Ross’ ninth studio album, and we can agree that his wisdom and wishful thinking are two ingredients which make this project noteworthy.

 9) Rick Ross – “Game Ain’t Based on Sympathy”

-Ross reminisces on his past over a dope soul-inspired track with a groovy/psychedelic loop that blends in naturally with Ross’s deep monotone.
+Ross reminisces about his past over a dope soul-inspired track with a groovy/psychedelic loop that blends in naturally with Ross’s deep monotone.

 Ross brings us into his childhood, “Renovating the ghettoes, moving me elsewhere / Daddy didn’t see pension, they took his healthcare / Affordable housing and they fed us welfare / Showed us Tony Montana, teachers couldn’t care less.”
 Ross also preaches about the catastrophe that’s happening in Chicago, “Gang violence ongoing, let’s fight our own wars / Chicago been out of hand, the city lost its soul / Funeral every weekend or either you cremated / Homie’s son, he been murdered, he didn’t seem faded.”